Learning the Lingo – Dental Implants

 • Bone augmentation: Some people do not have enough healthy bone to support dental implants, so bone must be built.
 Procedures can include bone-grafting which means adding bone to the jaw.

-Talk to us today at South Park Periodontics & Implant Dentistry to discuss your options with an implant specialist!
+Talk to us today at Signature Periodontics & Implant Dentistry to discuss your options with an implant specialist!